The Asset Management Review: Japan

 In contrast to the requirements of an investment advisory business, the requirements for registration as a discretionary investment manager are significantly more onerous.
 Like a non-discretionary investment manager, a registered discretionary investment manager is subject to certain codes of conduct and is, for example, restricted from implementing investments that lead to transactions with itself, or to transactions involving any other assets managed by it.
 It is also required to prepare and maintain books and documents in relation to its investment management business, and prepare yearly business reports for submission to the FSA.
 A registered discretionary investment manager providing investment corporation asset management services or investment trust management services is also subject to certain additional obligations under ITICA, such as a duty to procure a third-party appraiser to investigate the asset value when investing in real property.

-A registered discretionary investment manager is in principle prohibited from engaging in any businesses other than financial instruments transactions, in order to insulate the discretionary investment management business from risks unrelated to financial instruments transactions.
-That said, a registered discretionary investment manager is permitted to engage in certain businesses that are ancillary to financial instruments transactions, such as M&A advisory and business consulting.
+A registered discretionary investment manager is in principle prohibited from engaging in any businesses, other than financial instruments transactions, in order to insulate the discretionary investment management business from risks unrelated to financial instruments transactions.
+However, a registered discretionary investment manager is permitted to engage in certain businesses that are ancillary to financial instruments transactions, such as M&A advisory and business consulting.
 On making further filings with the regulator, a registered discretionary investment manager will be permitted to engage in certain other businesses, such as commodities-related business, money lending and real property brokerage.

 iv Fund regulations